comychitz/knowledge/system_design/cloud_computing/README.md

 * pay for capacity that you actually use
 * supports Windows or Linux
 * amazon machine image (ami)
-    * template for root valome that define the os, apps, etc.
+    * template for root volume that define the os, apps, etc.
     * lifecycle: launch -> pending, running -> stopping -> stopped, running ->
         shutting-down -> terminated (instance destroyed)
     * when its stopped you stop paying, but you can restart it and the instance